Chronic pain top reason for medical marijuana use, study says

 The study also found:

-- Alaska, Colorado, Nevada, and Oregon saw a decline in medical marijuana patients after legalization of recreational marijuana in those states.
+- Alaska, Colorado, Nevada, and Oregon saw a decline in medical marijuana patients after recreational marijuana was legalized in those states.

 - More than 800,000 patients were enrolled in medical marijuana programs in 2017 in 19 states.
 That doesn’t count California and Maine, which don’t require patients to register.
 Other estimates have put the number at more than 2 million.